 Location.
-32° 47.507′ N, 93° 3.289′ W. Marker is in Homer, Louisiana, in Claiborne Parish.
-Marker is at the intersection of North Main Street and East Main Street, on the left when traveling west on North Main Street.
+Marker has been permanently removed.
+It was located near 32° 47.485′ N, 93° 3.314′ W. Marker was in Homer, Louisiana, in Claiborne Parish.
+Marker was at the intersection of West Main Street (U.S. 79) and South Main Street, on the left when traveling south on West Main Street.
 Touch for map.
-Marker is at or near this postal address: 514 North Main Street, Homer LA 71040, United States of America.
+Marker was at or near this postal address: 514 N Main St, Homer LA 71040, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 6 miles of this location, measured as the crow flies.
 Claiborne Parish War Memorial (within shouting distance of this marker); Claiborne Parish Court House Arizona Academy Site (approx. 5.7 miles away).